Avatar (2009 film): Sequels

-Avatars success led to two sequels; this number was subsequently expanded to four.
+Avatars success has led to two sequels, with two more planned.
 Avatar: The Way of Water (2022) grossed over $2.3 billion, becoming the highest-grossing film of 2022, and received a similarly positive critical and audience response.
-It will be followed by Avatar: Fire and Ash (2025).
-The fourth and fifth Avatar films are scheduled to be released in 2029 and 2031.
+The second sequel, Avatar: Fire and Ash, was released in 2025.
+Two more sequels are scheduled to be released in 2029 and 2031.